wazo-platform/wazo-doc/source/contact_center/skillbasedrouting/skillbasedrouting.rst

 When another call enters the queue, then after 60 seconds of waiting time, this call will be distributed to Agent B (and the first call will still be distributed only to Agent A).

-The reason is that when a call is being distributed by the queue to a set of members, no other rule is tried as long as there's at least 1 of these members available.
+The reason is that there's a difference between a call that is being distributed (i.e. that is making agents ring) and a call that is waiting for being distributed.
+When a call is being distributed to a set of members, no other rule is tried as long as there's at least 1 of these members available.

 Scenario 2